FPtje/GLuaFixer/README.md

 - `prettyprint_indentation`: What to use for indentation.
 Any string is valid, but some amount of spaces or `"\t"` is recommended
 - `prettyprint_spaceBeforeComma`: Whether to place a space before every comma
 - `prettyprint_spaceAfterComma`: Whether to place a space after every comma

+## Other options

+- `log_format`: Decides how to format linter warnings and error messages.
+Possible values are `"standard"` and `"github"`.
+The `"github"` output format is specifically designed for usage with GitHub actions.